-BIDEFORD Nomads got back to winning ways with a narrow 6-5 victory over arch-rivals Torrington Legends.
+BIDEFORD Nomads returned to winning ways with a grafting 19-10 victory over visitors Sidmouth.

 Sidmouth sported a big front five and a loan prop in Bidefordâ€™s Jamie Evans.

 Evans had a fine game, falling short by just two metres to burst over the try line with five minutes remaining, which would have put immense pressure on the hosts.

 Nomads spent the final 10 minutes tackling like demons to keep Sidmouth at bay, with Pete Seward and Richard Squire in the thick of the action.